SMS Luise: Training ship

 A month later on 15 October, Luise was reactivated to carry another set of replacement crews to the gunboats in West Africa.
 She reached Douala on 17 December, transferred the crews, and left ten days later, arriving back in Kiel on 18 February 1888.
 Two days later, she was again decommissioned and placed in the I. Reserve, which lasted until April, when she was recommissioned for another stint as a training ship.
 She cruised in the Baltic until 29 September, when she returned to Kiel for an overhaul.
 She spent the years 1890 and 1891 as a training ship; she also participated in those years' fleet maneuvers.
+KK Felix Stubenrauch captained the ship during the 1891 training cycle.
 Luise was converted into a hulk in 1891 and based in Kiel, serving in that capacity until 19 December 1896, when she was stricken from the naval register.
-During this period, she was also used as a torpedo test ship from late 1894 to 16 April 1896.
+During this period, she was also used as a torpedo test ship from late 1894 to 16 April 1896, and Kapitän zur See (Captain at Sea) Carl Wodrig commanded the ship.
 She was sold the following year and broken up in Hamburg.